EnableX/voice-outbound-ivr-dtmf-bridge/README.md

-# **Basic Client Examples to demonstrate Outbound Calls using Enablex Voice APIs. **
+# **Basic Client Examples to demonstrate Outbound Calls with IVR to collect DTMF and bridging the call using Enablex Voice APIs. **
-This example contains instructions how users can initiate Outbound Calls.
+This example contains instructions how users can initiate Outbound Calls play IVR to collect the DTMF and bridge the call to number based on user selection.

 ## Pre-requisite